 The Bredesen ReCODE Protocol™ way of eating is known as KetoFLEX 12/3™

-KetoFLEX™ is a therapeutic food plan that nurtures brain health and reverses common underlying causes of chronic disease especially for the non-athletic/sedentary older adult population.
-It is a therapeutic diet that many people thrive on.
-The template is an excellent, effective eating plan that should be personalized to best suit each individual.
+It is a therapeutic high-fat, adequate-protein, low-carb food plan that nurtures brain health and reverses common underlying causes of chronic disease especially for the non-athletic/sedentary, older adult population.
+KetoFLEX™ eating will alter your metabolic state from running almost entirely on glucose to generating ketones as a major source of additional fuel.
+The KetoFLEX™ dietary template should be personalized to best suit each individual.

 KetoFLEX 12/3™ in a nutshell: